microbiome/course_2022_FindingPheno/05-beta.md

 differences in the overall taxonomic composition between two samples.

 Common indices include Bray-Curtis, Unifrac, Jaccard index, and the Aitchison distance.
-Each of these (dis)similarity measures emphasizes different aspects.
-For example, UniFrac incorporates phylogenetic information, and Jaccard index ignores exact abundances and considers only presence/absence values.
 For more background information and examples, you can check the dedicated section in [online book](https://microbiome.github.io/OMA/microbiome-diversity.html#beta-diversity).